realtofuine/Discord-Rich-Presence/README.md

 You can run the script automatically at startup using a batch file and Windows Task Scheduler.

+## Usage

+Run `appmanager.py` to start the script.
+You can automate this at startup by creating a task in Windows Task Scheduler.

 ## Thinking about
 I am trying to make the script more efficient.
 Currently, every 15 seconds, the script runs agains and consumes CPU.